To calculate the moment of inertia about an unknown axis, we often take the help of 2 Theorems, namely :

 1.1 Conditions to apply

-- Applicable on all types of bodies
+- Applicable to all types of bodies

-- Axis through COM || Axis about which MOI is to be found out
+- The axis through the center of mass (COM) should be parallel to the axis about which the MOI is to be found out

 1.2 Theorem